fsfe/fsfe-website/README.md

 [See the docs for more comprehesive and beginner-friendly documentation](https://docs.fsfe.org/en/techdocs/mainpage/buildlocally).

 There are two ways to build and develop the directory locally.
 Initial builds of the webpages may take ~6 minutes, but subsequent builds should be much faster.
 Using the `--languages` flag to avoid building all supported languages can make this much faster.
 The `--sites` flag allows for building only some of the sites in this repo, which can also provide a speed boost to the developer experience.
-Run `uv run build.py --help` for more information.
+Run `uv run build --help` for more information.

 Alterations to build scripts or the files used site-wide will result in near full rebuilds.